iChoake/awesome-generative-nfts/README.md

 A curated list of generically themed collections of Non Fungible Tokens (NFT, ERC721, ERC1155) on Ethereum.

-Disclaimer: we want to keep this listing as inclusive as possible.
-We have not verified the smart contracts.
-Marketplace verifications are not required.
+Disclaimer: We want to keep this listing as inclusive as possible.
+Listings are NOT endorsements.
+We have NOT verified the smart contracts.
+Marketplace verifications are NOT required.
 Websites and links can be broken or offline.
 DO YOUR OWN RESEARCH.

 ## Generic Punk NFTs (Crypto Punks)